Arcadia of My Youth: Endless Orbit SSX: Characters

 Mr. Zone is a human who has joined the Illumidas.
 He has become a traitor to the human race largely thanks to his hatred of Captain Harlock.
 When they both were in the Solar Federation, Harlock caused Zone to lose his job as a ship designer when Harlock claimed his ship designs were unsafe.
 Mr. Zone's thirst for revenge caused him to join the Illumidas, who also want Captain Harlock and the Arcadia destroyed.

-Later, Mr. Zone reveals a second motive - a desired to rule the universe.
+Later, Mr. Zone reveals a second motive - a desire to rule the universe.
 He secretly put together a force of humans, who help Zone take over an Illumidas ship after he acquires the Fire of St. Valkyrie, an immensely powerful force.

 The character Alexander Nevich in the American 1989-1993 Eternity Comics Captain Harlock comic books is clearly based on Mr. Zone in both appearance and character.